thekyria/pb_tutorial_py/README.md

 -  The `# syntax` directive defines the location of the Dockerfile syntax that is used to build the `Dockerfile`.
 -  `ARG` sets up a variable to be passed at build-time to the builder.
 This can be later be used like `${CODE_VERSION}` in the `FROM` line.
 - `FROM` this is the basic container that your container is going to be based on.
 [Kali Linux](https://www.kali.org/blog/official-kali-linux-docker-images/) is used here as a base image just as an example.
 - `LABEL` key-value pairs of metadata for your container.
-Can later be inspected with `docker image inspect --format='' myimage`.
+This can later be inspected with `docker image inspect --format='' myimage`.
 - `SHELL` defines the default shell for the container.
-In linux by default it is `SHELL ["/bin/sh", "-c"]` (included in the example Dockerfile above for educational purposes).
+In Linux by default it is `SHELL ["/bin/sh", "-c"]` (included in the example `Dockerfile` above for educational purposes).
 -  `RUN` will execute commands in a new layer on top of the current image and commit the results.
 The result will be used for any next step in the Dockerfile.
 -  `WORKDIR` sets the working directory fory any `RUN`, `CMD`, `ENTRYPOINT`, `COPY` and `ADD` instructions that follow it.